Massena, New York: Economy

-Up until the 1880s, the town was predominantly agricultural, mainly home to butter and cheese production.
-Aside from the dairy farmers (and the blacksmiths, craftsmen, and shopkeepers who served them), the town boasted the Massena Springs, a pair of sulfur springs, one hot and the other cold, reputed to possess healing powers known to the Native Americans before European settlement.
-In 1820, an Army veteran, Captain John Polley, hoping to capitalize on the properties, opened a hotel and began to advertise them.
-By 1858, three hotels, numerous rental cottages, a bathing house, and a plant that bottled and sold the spring water, had been built.
-By about 1900, the Springs' status as a popular resort had faded.

-The first small mills were built in the 1830s, harnessing the Grasse River to turn their wheels.
-They included a saw mill, stone-cutter, and a tannery.
-In 1833, New York State Legislature approved a canal that would bypass a troublesome rapids hindering navigation on the St. Lawrence by linking the Grasse and St. Lawrence Rivers.
-However, the British North American government preempted this project by building the Cornwall Canal on the Canadian side of the River, completed in 1843.
-The Massena Canal project was revived at the end of the century and completed in 1898.

 The modern town's economy is centered on power production, the commerce of the St. Lawrence Seaway, and an Alcoa Aluminum plant, the world's longest continually operating aluminum facility.
 Alcoa employs over 600 people at its facilities in Massena.
-Massena's economy has suffered for the past few decades due to the decline of American manufacturing and the automotive industry.

-The Massena Power Canal (closed in 1958) connected the lower Grass River to the St. Lawrence River.
-A powerhouse built in the early 1900s provided hydroelectric power to the town.
 The New York Power Authority now operates a hydroelectric power generating dam, the St. Lawrence-FDR Power Project, on the St. Lawrence River adjacent to Massena.
 Curran Renewable Energy manufactures wood pellet fuel and mulch in the town.
 Massena is also home to the Eisenhower and Snell Locks, part of the St. Lawrence Seaway which allows ships and vessels to pass through the St. Lawrence River and on to the Great Lakes.

 While on November 2, 2015, Alcoa announced the idling of the smelter at its "Alcoa West" plant, the facility remained open through negotiations with New York State, and 400 jobs were saved until 2019.
 The Forgings and Extrusions facilities at Alcoa West were unaffected.
 The changes resulted in the loss of 487 jobs.

 It was estimated in 2013 that nearly 30% of Massena residents live below the poverty line.
 St. Lawrence County's poverty rate is higher than both the state and federal rates and ranks the 5th highest in New York State.